Bioconductor/BioC2019/docs/talks-community.md

 - See the Conference [Schedule](schedule.md) for invited talks.

-- Lee S\*, Cook D, Lawrence M. _[plyranges][]: a fluent interface to Bioconductor's Ranges_.  infrastructure.
+- Lee S\*, Cook D, Lawrence M. _[plyranges][]: a fluent interface to Bioconductor's Ranges infrastructure_.
 The Bioconductor project has created many powerful S4 classes for reasoning about genomics data, such as the SummarizedExperiment class for representing experimental assays and the Ranges family of classes for representing genomic intervals.
 For new users of Bioconductor who are unfamiliar with object oriented programming or genomic data analysis, the learning curve for these classes is steep.
-New users often find themselves asking: how do I get my data into an appropriate class for my analysis?
+New users often find themselves
+  asking: how do I get my data into an appropriate class for my analysis?
 What are accessors and why do I have to use them?
 Why does this function return an object of class that I have not seen before?
   This results in analysts trying to solve problems that have been efficiently dealt with in other Bioconductor packages or writing code they may not fully understand.

   The goal of a fluent interface is to enable users to write human-readable code via method chaining and consistent function